pforhan/callsprite/README.md

 Not the first, not the best, just a thing.

 # General goals
-Primarily intended for frame-based pixel sprites.
+Primarily intended for frame-based pixel sprites, such as those shown [over here](https://sanctumpixel.itch.io/fire-column-pixel-art-effect).

 Stretch goal of working wtih Spriter-type composite images.

 # Implementation plan

-General steps and milestones:
+General steps and milestones in roughly the order they should be tackled:

-* Loading a set of images
+1. Loading a set of images
-* animating in place
+1. animating in place
-* scaling
+1. scaling
-* custom origin points
+1. custom origin points
-* sprite joining
+1. sprite joining
-* fancy file loading
+1. fancy file loading

 # Major Classes